ngxs/store/docs/advanced/action-handlers.md

 ```

 ## Action Completion Handler
-A good example of a action completion handler, would be something like showing a notiication
+A good example of a action completion handler, would be something like showing a notification
 on delete.

 ```TS